AcunatomyConditionsSports & Performance Injuries

 Dry Needling

-Overuse, acute strain, and compensation all produce trigger points — tight, hyperirritable knots that limit strength, restrict range, and predispose you to re-injury.
-Dry needling deactivates these directly.
-The muscle resets.
-Strength returns.
-The movement pattern normalizes.
+Overuse, strain, and compensation produce trigger points that limit strength and invite re-injury.
+Dry needling releases them and the movement pattern normalizes.

 Research confirms acupuncture significantly reduces exercise-induced muscle soreness and accelerates recovery.
-Trigger point deactivation restores normal muscle length and contraction efficiency — reducing reinjury risk.
+Releasing trigger points restores normal muscle length and contraction efficiency, reducing reinjury risk.

 ★★★★★